covalenthq/goldrush-kit/README.md

 ```

 2. Wrap `GoldRushProvider` around the application.
-3. Configure the provider and add it to the `apikey` props with your Covalent API key.
-You can register for a free key on [Covalent's website](https://www.covalenthq.com/platform/auth/register/).
+3. Configure the provider and add it to the `apikey` props with your GoldRush API key.
+You can register for a free key on [GoldRush's website](https://goldrush.dev/platform/auth/register/).
+    > **Note:** You should always keep your API key private, never put it directly into your code, especially front end code.
+Instead, use an environment variable to inject the key into your code.

 ```tsx
 <GoldRushProvider apikey="<YOUR_API_KEY>">{children}</GoldRushProvider>